changeworld/azure-docs.ja-jp/articles/iot-suite/iot-suite-dynamic-telemetry.md

     rpm += generateRandomIncrement();
     ```

-4. デバイスから IoT Hub に送信される JSON ペイロードに新しい rpm 値を追加します。
+4. Add the new rpm value to the JSON payload the device sends to IoT Hub:

     ```
     var data = JSON.stringify({